wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

         Using any of the above 4.4 macros will guarantee that your code remains portable regardless of the architecture you use in compilation.

-####1.5. <BEGIN LOOP>:
+####  1.5. <BEGIN LOOP>:
 WAIT FOR A MESSAGE

 Later when we layer on DTLS our server will set up a socket for listening via the “listen” system call.
 The server would then call “accept” upon hearing a request to communicate, and then wait for a connection to be established.
-UDP however in it`s base for is connectionless.
+UDP however in it's base for is connectionless.
 So our server, as of right now, is capable of listening for a message purely due to the fact that it has a socket!
 We use recvfrom system call to wait for an incoming datagram on a specific transport address (IP address, and port number).

-The recvfrom call is included with the #include <sys/socket.h> therefore we do not need to include this library again since we already included it in STEP 1.
+The recvfrom call is included with the # include <sys/socket.h> therefore we do not need to include this library again since we already included it in STEP 1.
 Defined:

 Figure 1.8 “recvfrom”